Chuong06101997/end-to-end-etl-pipeline/README.md

 ## Project Highlights

 - Integrated data from **5 heterogeneous data sources**
-- Processed approximately **19,000 enrollee records**
+- Processed approximately 20,000 enrollee records
 - Automated ETL workflow using Python
-- Loaded cleaned datasets into SQLite
+- Loaded transformed datasets into SQLite using SQLAlchemy
 - Refactored ETL logic into reusable functions

 # How to Schedule the Script using Google Colab and Google Drive